-- 702.56a A forecast ability is a special kind of activated ability that can be activated only from a player's hand.
-It's written "Forecast [Activated ability]." - 702.56b A forecast ability may be activated only during the upkeep step of the card's owner and only once each turn.
-The controller of the forecast ability reveals the card with that ability from his or her hand as the ability is activated.
-That player plays with that card revealed in his or her hand until it leaves the player's hand or until a step or phase that isn't an upkeep step begins, whichever comes first.
+702.56a A forecast ability is a special kind of activated ability that can be activated only from a player's hand.
+It's written "Forecast - [Activated ability]."

+702.56b A forecast ability may be activated only during the upkeep step of the card's owner and only once each turn.
+The controller of the forecast ability reveals the card with that ability from their hand as the ability is activated.
+That player plays with that card revealed in their hand until it leaves the player's hand or until a step or phase that isn't an upkeep step begins, whichever comes first.